Bouvet Island: Recent history

 On 17 December 1971, the entire island and its territorial waters were protected as a nature reserve.
 A scientific landing was made in 1978, during which the underground temperature was measured to be 25 C. In addition to scientific surveys, the lifeboat found by the Protector team was recovered from Nyrøysa, although no other signs of people were found.
 The lifeboat was believed to belong to a Soviet scientific reconnaissance vessel.
-(Note: The scientific reconnaissance vessel Slava-9 began her regular 13th cruise with the Slava Antarctic whaling fleet on 22 October 1958 ...
+(Note: "The scientific reconnaissance vessel Slava-9 began her regular 13th cruise with the Slava Antarctic whaling fleet on 22 October 1958 ...
 On 27 November she got to Bouvet Island.
 A group of sailors landed, but were unable to leave the island in time because of worsening weather and stayed on it for about three days.
-The people were withdrawn by helicopter on 29 November 1958.)
+The people were withdrawn by helicopter on 29 November 1958.")

-The Vela incident took place on 22 September 1979, on or above the sea between Bouvetøya and the Prince Edward Islands, when the American Vela Hotel satellite 6911 registered an unexplained double flash.
+The Vela incident took place on 22 September 1979, on or above the sea between Bouvet Island and the Prince Edward Islands, when the American Vela Hotel satellite 6911 registered an unexplained double flash.
 This observation has been variously interpreted as a meteor, or an instrumentation glitch, but most independent assessments conclude it was an undeclared joint nuclear test carried out by South Africa and Israel.